PreEmptive logo

 Why inject instead of code?

-In order to be effective, risk management and app security policies need to be defined globally and applied consistently.
+Risk management and app security policies need to be defined globally and applied consistently in order to be effective.
 Post-compile injection as a final step in your build and deployment pipeline provides an efficient, scalable, repeatable, and auditable means to standardize these kinds of controls without having to train and coordinate across your development teams.

 Platform support: